autodesk-platform-services/aps-tutorial-postman/DA43dsMax/instructions/task-6.md

 In this tutorial, you will periodically check the status of the WorkItem.

-For information on how to specify a callback URL instead, see the [Forge Portal](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/callbacks/#oncomplete-callback).
+For information on how to specify a callback URL instead, see the [APS developer portal](https://aps.autodesk.com/en/docs/design-automation/v3/developers_guide/callbacks/#oncomplete-callback).

 ## Check Status of a WorkItem